 Did you know that the French Chemist Recluz was the first to distil the leaves of geranium in 1819?

 What are the Documented Uses for Geranium?
-Supports healthy circulatory and nervous systems, ability to revitalize body
+Used traditionally to support the circulatory and nervous systems, a great deal of its strength lies in its ability to revitalize body tissues.

 What is the Aromatic Affect on the Mind?
 Lifts the spirit and eases nervous tension.
 May release negative emotions and memories.

 What is the Spiritual Influence?
 Geranium oil can help diminish fears of abandonment, love and commitment.
 It asks that one be more accepting and thus more loving of self.
 As we love ourselves more, than we can fully commit to loving others.

 What Chakra is Affected?
 The heart and throat chakras expand using this oil.
 Also may be used to balance the solar plexus and root chakras.